-Mechanical engineering Ph.D. student with research and industry experience in mechanical simulation, nonlinear dynamical systems, reinforcement learning, product development, electromechanical controls, testing and verification, data analysis, and software development.
+Mechanical engineering Ph.D. candidate with research and industry experience in reinforcement learning, nonlinear dynamical systems, mechanical simulation, electromechanical controls, numerical optimization, state estimation, testing and verification, data analysis, and software development.

 Ph.D.
 Mechanical Engineering – 4.00 GPA Duke University 2015–present Durham, NC

-- 2017 National Defense Science and Engineering Graduate (NDSEG) Fellowship: Merit-based, national, full-ride fellowship
+- 2017 National Defense Science & Engineering Graduate (NDSEG) Fellow: Merit-based, national, full-ride fellowship

 B.S.
 Mechanical Engineering – Valedictorian, 4.00 GPA North Carolina State University 2011–2015 Raleigh, NC